 Kermitt L. Waters

-Kermitt Waters has been defending landowners in eminent domain and inverse condemnation cases in Nevada and across the United States for over 40 years.
+Kermitt Waters has been defending landowners in eminent domain and inverse condemnation cases in Nevada and across the United States for nearly 50 years.
 He has witnessed first hand to what lengths the government will go in order to take private property.
 Practicing exclusively in the areas of eminent domain and condemnation law, he has handled hundreds of eminent domain cases and he has tried over fifty condemnation trials in Nevada alone—several resulting in landmark opinions furthering the protection of landowners’ rights.

 Mr. Waters’ appreciation for private property was ingrained at a young age.
 Born and raised in West Texas, the son of ranchers, he saw how important people’s land was to their survival.
 His father, in addition to running the family ranch also served as County Sheriff, and was often called upon to protect private property.